This is part one of our two-part credit retirement series. Read part two here.

 Odds are, you won’t have too much to worry about after you retire.

 Retirement allows you to trade in your work deadlines and heavy-traffic commutes for sun-soaked vacations and new hobbies.
 It’s something you’ve likely been dreaming about since you started your professional career.

 And, in general, retirement is the ultimate goal that allows you to truly enjoy your golden years.

 Although retirement can be full of sunshine and daisies, it doesn’t mean you can leave behind all of your responsibilities, especially your credit.

 And we get it.
 No one really wants to worry about finances or credit when they retire, but it’s important to keep in mind that your credit doesn’t retire when you do.

-In fact, as long as you are living, your credit score will continue to be affected by your life choices.
+In fact, as long as you are living, your credit could affect your choices.
 So, if you make bad financial decisions during retirement, your credit will likely suffer.

 In this article series, we will discuss a few reasons why you should continue to actively manage your credit and what you need to do to make sure you have a good credit score throughout retirement.

 You may age like fine wine, but your credit might not, especially if you decide to throw it on the back burner when you retire.

 We asked a few experts why they think credit still matters after an individual reaches retirement.